-The Alliance work plan forms the foundation of this Annual Plan and we would like to acknowledge our staff and our partners across the health system.
+The Alliance work plan helps to form the foundation of this document and our Annual Plan.
+We would like to acknowledge our staff and our partners across the health system.

 They continue to do so much to bring to life a health service that our communities can be proud of, we look forward to working with them for another year.

+Peter Ballantyne

-Peter Ballantyne CHAIRMAN WEST COAST DHB
+CHAIRMAN WEST COAST DHB

+David Meates

-David Meates CHIEF EXECUTIVE WEST COAST DHB
+CHIEF EXECUTIVE WEST COAST DHB